 Target Groups

-The Federated Operations Solution addresses the needs of distributed Research Infrastructures and general-purpose e-Infrastructures.
+The Federated Operations Solution addresses the needs of distributed e-Infrastructures and general-purpose e-Infrastructures.

 Research Infrastructures [RI] refers to facilities, resources and related services used by the scientific community to conduct top-level research in their respective fields, ranging from social sciences to astronomy, genomics to nanotechnologies.
 These offer unique research services to users from different countries and help to shape scientific communities.